 Air Vice-Marshal Turnbull deployed to the Middle East in March 2007 as Chief of Staff in the Australian National HQ in Baghdad serving a six-month tour; followed by appointment as Officer Commanding No. 81 Wing (F/A-18) from 1 Nov 2007.
 Following his command tour, Air Vice-Marshal Turnbull was appointed Director, Military Strategic Commitments in Canberra from January 2011.
 He deployed to the Middle East in January 2012 completing a tour as Director, US Central Command 609th Combined Air Operations Centre.
 He returned to Australia May 2012 to take up appointments as Director General Air Command Operations (Headquarters Air Command) and Director General Air (Headquarters Joint Operations Command).

-Air Vice-Marshal Hupfeld was promoted and appointed to his current position as the Air Commander Australia on 3 February 2012.
-In this position he provides specialist air advice on raise, train and sustain issues to the joint environment.
+Air Vice-Marshal Turnbull was promoted and appointed to his current position as the Air Commander Australia (ACAUST) on 5 September 2014.

 Air Vice-Marshal Turnbull is married to Jackie and has four sons and one daughter.